keymanapp/keyman/common/schemas/keyman-touch-layout/README.md

   tapping multiple times on the key, an array of [`sk` objects](#sk-object).
   Multitaps generally should not be used on modifier keys, special keys, or the Spacebar.
 Beware of mixing multitaps with layer switching, as this can lead to a confusing user experience.
-Keyman 16+.

   Keyman 15+: the Shift key has a predefined multitap sequence to access the `caps` layer, which is available if the `caps` layer is present.
 This is the only multitap sequence supported in Keyman 15.
+This multitap sequence cannot be overridden.

+  Introduced in Keyman 16.0.

 ## `sk` object